 EESC W3901y Environmental Science Senior Seminar 3 pts.
 Prerequisites: BC 3800 or BC 3801 and a good grounding in basic sciences.
-Enrollment limited.
 This is a required course for graduating senior majors.
 Each student is responsible for oral research presentations and an extended written report on a related subject of his or her choice.
 Offered jointly with Barnard College.

 EESC W4001x Advanced General Geology 4 pts.
 Prerequisites: one term of college-level calculus, physics, and chemistry.
 A concentrated introduction to the solid Earth, its interior and near-surface geology.
 Intended for students with good backgrounds in the physical sciences but none in geology.
 Laboratory and field trips.
 Lab Required.

 EESC W4008x Introduction to Atmospheric Science 3 pts.
 Prerequisites: advanced calculus and general physics, or the instructor's permission.
 Basic physical processes controlling atmospheric structure: thermodynamics; radiation physics and radiative transfer; principles of atmospheric dynamics; cloud processes; applications to Earth's atmospheric general circulation, climatic variations, and the atmospheres of the other planets.

 EESC W4009y Chemical Geology 4 pts.Not offered in 2014-2015.
 Prerequisites: physical chemistry or instructor's permission.
 Given in alternate years.
 Thermodynamics as applied to Earth systems.